Performance

 Cold starts

-Read more about this in the serverless.yml documentation.
+Read more in the Cold starts documentation.